platformsh/platformsh-docs/src/gettingstarted/template/create-project.md

 3. **Template**

    Now you will be able to see the large collection of Platform.sh's supported templates.
-There are several types of templates available, including simple language-specific examples, ready-to-use frameworks you can build upon, and full installed applications you can start using immediately after installation.
+There are several types of templates available, including simple language-specific examples, ready-to-use frameworks you can build upon, and setapplications you can start using immediately after installation.

    If you are more comfortable with a particular language, click the dropdown labeled `All languages`.
 Select a language and the template list will update.